YouNow/younow.github.io/policy/en/trust.md

 ---
 ## Our Philosophy

-The Trust & Safety team uses a combination of automated systems and manual monitoring to ensure that all members of the YouNow community are kept safe.
-Guided by our [Community Standards & Site Rules](/policy/en/rules) and [Terms of Service](/policy/en/terms), we continuously monitor YouNow broadcasts to warn, suspend, or ban any users who violate our policies.
+YouNow uses a combination of automated systems and manual monitoring to maintain a safe community on YouNow.
+Guided by our [Community Standards & Site Rules](/policy/en/rules) and [Terms of Service](/policy/en/terms), we continuously review YouNow broadcasts to warn, suspend, or ban any users who violate our policies.

-## Tools To Stay Safe on YouNow
+## Safety Tools

 _Blocking a User_

-On YouNow, any user can block any other user from contacting him or her.
-Simply use the drop down menu (on web) or click the user's name (on mobile) of the offending user's profile and find the option to "block".

-Blocking a user prohibits that user from chatting in your broadcasts, private messaging you, or posting on your YouNow profile.
+You can block any user from posting on your profile or interacting in your broadcasts.
+Click or tap on the user’s name, click or tap the red flag icon in his or her mini-profile, and select the “block” option.

 _Flagging a User_

-Do your part!
-All users should flag any content that he or she believes violates YouNow's policies, or puts any member of the community at risk.
+Help keep YouNow safe!
+All users should flag content they believe violates YouNow's policies or puts any member of the community at risk.

-When you flag a user, the flag goes to a live moderator in real time who will review the situation and take action immediately as he or she sees fit.
-Please only flag content that you deem to be inappropriate!
-Repetitive false flagging on content that is not inappropriate could result in a short suspension.
+When you flag a user, the flag goes to live moderators who will review the situation and take action immediately as they see fit.
+Please only flag content that you deem inappropriate!
+Repetitive false flagging could result in a short suspension.

 _Contact a Mod_

 Use the "[Contact Mod](https://younow.wufoo.com/forms/contact-a-younow-moderator/)" form on YouNow's website to submit your request for a moderator's attention.
 This form allows you to create a more in-depth report to a moderator in real-time.

-_Guide for Parents_
+_Report a User_

+Use the "Report a User" form on YouNow's website to submit your request for a moderator's attention.
+This form allows you to create a more in-depth report.

+_Parents' Guide_

 Are you a parent of a user on YouNow?
-Feel free to visit our [Guide for Parents](/policy/en/parents) to learn important information regarding your teen using YouNow, and the Internet in general.
+Feel free to visit our [Parents' Guide] (/policy/en/parents) to learn important information about YouNow and general social media safety.

 ## Underage Users

-YouNow users must be at least thirteen years of age.
-If you are a user who comes in contact with a user who is under the age of thirteen, please make sure to flag the user (reason: "User under 13").
+YouNow users must be at least 13 years of age.
+If you come across users who are younger than 13, please make sure to flag them.

 ## Sexual Content

-As per YouNow's official policies, sexually explicit content is not allowed on our service.
+Sexually explicit content is not allowed on YouNow.
 If you come across an image or broadcast that is explicitly sexual or pornographic in nature, please flag the user immediately so a moderator can review the content and handle the situation accordingly.

-Broadcasting, sharing, downloading, or encouraging sexually explicit content of minors can be criminal.
+Broadcasting, sharing, downloading, or encouraging sexually explicit content can be criminal.
 Note that we report all instances of child exploitation to the National Center for Missing and Exploited Children.
 For more information on reporting to NCMEC, [please click here](http://www.missingkids.com/CyberTipline).

 ## Suicide and Self-Harm Prevention

-**If you or someone you know is at risk of self-harm or making suicidal threats, seek help immediately.**

-Please consult the list of hotline numbers below for immediate help.

 If you come across content on YouNow relating to suicide or self-harm, please flag the content immediately so a moderator can handle it appropriately.
-Note that if a YouNow broadcast is terminated for this reason, the broadcaster will be given self-harm and suicide prevention hotlines to contact for immediate help.
+Please also note the following self-harm and suicide prevention hotlines, which offer immediate help.

 **Australia:**